gilch/hissp/docs/faq.rst

 Then we'd have to write byte strings like ``b##"spam"``.
 Python has various other prefixes for string types.
 Raw, bytes, format, unicode, and various combinations of these.
-Reader macros let us handle these in a unified way in Lissp and create more as needed, such as regex patterns, among many other types that can be initialized with a single string, and that makes raw strings the most sensible default.
+Parse-time macros let us handle these in a unified way in Lissp and create more as needed, such as regex patterns, among many other types that can be initialized with a single string, and that makes raw strings the most sensible default.
-With a supporting reader macro, all of these are practically literals.
+With a supporting parse-time macro, all of these are practically literals.

-It's easy to process escapes in reader macros;
+It's easy to process escapes in parse-time macros;
 it isn't easy to unprocess them.
 Not to mention Python code injections, which can contain their own strings with escapes.

-Clojure's hash strings are already regexes, not raws, and its "reader macros" (tagged literals) aren't as easy to use, so it doesn't come up as much.
+Clojure's hash strings are already regexes, not raws, and its tagged literals aren't as easy to use as Lissp's parse-time macros, so it doesn't come up as much.

 Look at your strings in Python and you'll find that